scala/scala3/docs/docs/reference/experimental/cc.md

 ```scala
 () => p.fst : {ct} () -> {ct} Int -> String
 ```
-In other words, references to capabilities "tunnel through" in generic instantiations from creation to access, they do not affect the capture set of the enclosing generic data constructor applications.
+In other words, references to capabilities "tunnel through" in generic instantiations from creation to access; they do not affect the capture set of the enclosing generic data constructor applications.
 This principle may seem surprising at first, but it is the key to make capture checking concise and practical.

 ## Escape Checking